FungiProxy/MyBabbittQuoteCopy/docs/database_schema.md

 # Database Schema Documentation

 ## Overview
 This document describes the database schema for the MyBabbittQuote system.
 The schema is designed to support product configuration, quoting, and customer management for Babbitt International's industrial products.
+The system uses SQLite as the database engine with SQLAlchemy ORM for data access.

 ## Entity Relationship Diagram